 Leadership

-Craig B. Arnold, the Susan Dod Brown Professor of Mechanical and Aerospace Engineering and director of the Princeton Institute of Materials, became Princeton University’s vice dean for innovation on July 1, 2022.
-The position provides academic leadership for innovation and entrepreneurship activities across campus.
+Craig B. Arnold, Princeton University’s vice dean for innovation since 2022, became Princeton's first University innovation officer with the establishment of the Office of Innovation on July 1, 2024.
+The office, which he heads, provides academic leadership for innovation and entrepreneurship activities across campus.

 In 2017, Arnold received an Edison Patent Award from the Research & Development Council of New Jersey for the creation of an adjustable lens that focuses light in response to sound waves.
 The tunable acoustic gradient (TAG) lens is now used in many industrial and research applications including robotics, machine vision, industrial metrology and ultra-high precision microscopy.